IoannisChalk/Google-Advanced-Data-Analytics-Projects/README.md

 To apply these statistical techniques, I completed a final project where I analyzed a workplace dataset using the methods learned throughout the course.

-**5.Regression Analysis: Simplify Complex Data Relationships** -Learn regression analysis concepts and methodologies.
--Understand how to build regression models to analyze and predict outcomes.
--Gain practical skills in implementing regression models using appropriate tools.
--Learn techniques to interpret and evaluate regression model results.
--Introduction to regression analysis and its applications.
--Simple linear regression and multiple linear regression techniques.
--Model building, feature selection, and variable transformation.
--Evaluating regression model performance and interpreting results.
--Handling and addressing common challenges in regression analysis.
+**5.Regression Analysis: Simplify Complex Data Relationships** In this course, I developed a strong understanding of building regression models, including both linear and logistic regression, and how to use them to describe complex data relationships.
+I learned to build and interpret simple linear regression models, as well as advanced multiple linear regression models, to identify correlations between variables.

+I gained insight into key concepts in machine learning, such as overfitting, model selection, and the bias-variance tradeoff, all of which are critical when working with regression models.
+I also applied statistical tests like Chi-squared and ANOVA (Analysis of Variance) to assess relationships in categorical data.
+Additionally, I explored binomial logistic regression for classifying data into two categories.

+To put this knowledge into practice, I completed a final project where I built a regression model to analyze a real-world dataset, drawing actionable insights from the analysis.

 **6.The Nuts and Bolts of Machine Learning**
 -Gain a solid understanding of machine learning principles and methodologies.